Fall of Left and rise of BJP in West Bengal

 New Delhi, March 25: The Left parties will be fighting 2019 Lok Sabha elections in West Bengal for their survival.
 While other political parties have finalised the seat-sharing formulas with like-minded parties just before the 2019 General Elections, the Left has failed to forge an alliance in any state.

-Even the Congress party, which is also not preferred alliance partner for many regional parties, did not agree to the Left Front's terms in West Bengal, a state that the Left Front had ruled for 34 long years since 1977 before being ousted by Mamata Banerjee led Trinamool Congress (TMC).
+The Congress party, which is also not preferred alliance partner for many regional parties, did not agree to the Left Front's terms in West Bengal, a state that the Left Front had ruled for 34 long years since 1977 before being ousted by Mamata Banerjee led Trinamool Congress (TMC).

 In 2014, the Left Front managed to win only two seats out of 42 Lok Sabha seats of the state.